Preparing for an Ofsted Inspection for Managers

 This one-day workshop provides guidance on ways managers in providers can best be prepared to present their organisation or department to best effect to inspectors, despite the short lead time.
 This course will provide clear guidance on the latest changes and will help you to prepare for inspections throughout 2018/19.
 Providers should consider very clearly how they will approach their next inspection.
 Poor performance at inspection can have disastrous consequences for contract renewal and business growth.
 All Providers, especially those anticipating an inspection in the near future, need therefore to think carefully about how they will maintain or improve their grades.

 Changes include a much greater emphasis on more frequent, shorter inspections.
 Is the quality of provision being sustained?
 What is the capacity of leaders to drive improvement?
 Self evaluation and development plans; the curriculum delivery and safeguarding.

 The workshop also provides a clear indication what FE & Skills Providers need to do, to be fully prepared for their next inspection.

-This workshop has been totally updated to include the 2017 Ofsted Handbook that was first published on 2 August 2016, last updated on 31 July 2017 and came into effect on 4 September 2017.
+This workshop has been totally updated to include the 2018 Ofsted Handbook that was last updated in August 2018 and came into effect on 30 August 2018.
 The 2015 CIF that was last updated on 28 August 2015 is still the latest current version.